Impatience plays a big role in my life, in terms of my eating habits. Like this weekend, when I made hummus.

 This particular recipe stands out because it doesn’t use tahini.
 I know purists may deem this unorthodox choice to be a deal breaker, but there are some eaters out there who don’t like the somewhat bitter taste of sesame seed paste, and others who are allergic.
 Maybe this is why I wasn’t a fan of the first version that I tried.

 In my case, I didn’t want to buy a whole bottle of tahini for just one recipe (though I could use the rest of it to make banana smoothies!), so I used what I had and still managed to make something delicious.
+For this version, I’ve left it out, but you can feel free to add a tablespoon or two to taste if you like.

 Also, this is garlic hummus, and I am a firm believer that most foods are improved with a little garlic thrown in.
 A few pinches of fresh oregano adds a lovely herbal Mediterranean flavor.